rhansen2/dyndao/README.md

 but to provide a common abstraction, the type object.SQLValue is used, with the internal SQLValue string being set with a value of "NULL".

-While the above may seem like unnecessary mapping, and perhaps it is, it has enabled some simplicity throughout dyndao's internal implementation when it otherwise might not have been the case.
-ORMs are not simple by any means!

-I specifically mention this as an example because I have not yet seen an ORM support this particular feature in Go, and dyndao's design lends itself to implementation being simple.
-Here is an example:
+I specifically mention this as an example because I have not yet seen an ORM support this particular feature in Go, and dyndao's design lends itself to using the object.SQLValue for other things, which are not yet covered here.
+Here is an example of the initial use case:

 ```code
 UPDATE fooTable SET ..., UPDATE_TIMESTAMP=NOW() WHERE fooTable_ID = 1;